aravindgv/nginx/README.md

-# Creating a module which will automagically configure to add nodes
+# From Intuit we have outsourced nginx module which will help in adding nodes automatically into configuration